45 Awesome Free Things To Do in Atlanta This Summer With Kids

 15. Tiny Doors ATL

-Combine the thrill of a scavenger hunt with the cuteness overload of tiny doors (exuding the spirit of various Atlanta neighborhoods), and you've got yourself an afternoon of free fun hunting for all the Tiny Doors ATL spots.
+Combine the thrill of a scavenger hunt with the cuteness of tiny doors (exuding the spirit of various Atlanta neighborhoods), and you've got yourself an afternoon of free fun hunting for all the Tiny Doors ATL spots.

 16. Water Games